jesp209i/PhpDocker/readme.md

 - [NGINX on Docker Hub](https://hub.docker.com/_/nginx)

 ### PHP

-The `/config/php.log.conf` contains some configuration for logging.
+This image is a bit special - The PHP image is created using a dockerfile, specifically: `Dockerfile-php7-fpm-mysql`.
+This is done to activate MySQL support, needed to connect to MariaDB.

-When running the image, the file mentioned above maps to `/usr/local/etc/php-fpm.d/zz-log.conf` inside the docker container.
+The `/config/php.log.conf` contains some configuration for logging, and when running the image, it maps to `/usr/local/etc/php-fpm.d/zz-log.conf` inside the docker container.

-This setup uses the version of `php.ini` which is included in the image from Docker Hub.
-You can use your own by placing a file named `php.php.ini` in the `/config` folder, and uncommenting (remove the hash-tag/#) this line in `docker-compose.yml`:
+This setup uses the version of `php.ini` which is included in the build image.
+You can use your own by placing a file named `php.ini` in the `/config` folder, and uncommenting (remove the hash-tag/#) this line in `docker-compose.yml`:
 ```
-#- ./config/php.php.ini:/usr/local/etc/php/php.ini
+#- ./config/php.ini:/usr/local/etc/php/php.ini
 ```

 - [PHP on Docker Hub](https://hub.docker.com/_/php)